 Many transactions and, in particular, deal values remain confidential.
-The most prominent transaction published in 2021 was the CHF 1.5 billion COVID-19-related and state-backed credit package for Switzerland's national aviation group "Swiss".
+Transactions that made headlines in 2020/2021 were the CHF 1.5 billion COVID-19-related and state-backed credit package for Switzerland's national aviation group "Swiss" and Roche's CHF 9.814 billion and USD 10 billion bridge facility for the repurchase of the participation of Novartis in Roche.